egibs/deepwalk/README.md

 ## TODO

 - For now, the functionality of the package is the primary goal, but eventually more robust examples, functionality, and documentation are on the table
-- Adding a `GoReleaser` Workflow and tweaking the package to account for that is potentially worth doing as well